nachtvogel4444/nanogames/docs/creating-a-nanogame.md

   - For every player, Player.Update() is called.
 This is an abstract method that performs update and/or rendering code specific to the game.

-  - Everything drawn onto a player's Graphics object is shown on the real screen.
+  - Everything drawn onto a player's Graphics object during either the match or player Update method is shown on the player's screen.

+### End

 The game ends when Match.IsCompleted is set to true by an Update() method.
 In this case: